Hodge classes and the Jacquet-Langlands correspondence

-(iii) {\bf An exceptional isogeny: archimedean theta correspondence and Kudla-Millson theory.} The representation $\Pi_\infty^1$ can be constructed as a theta lift of the trivial representation of $\U(1,1)$ with appropriate choices of splitting characters.
+The representation $\Pi_\infty^1$ can be constructed as a theta lift of the trivial representation of $\U(1,1)$ with appropriate choices of splitting characters.
 However, for rather subtle reasons, this fact does not seem to be useful in our construction.
 Instead, we use the fact that there is an exceptional isogeny

 Ignoring for the moment the difference between $\U$ and $\SU$, and between $\O$ and $\SO$, we may view $\Pi_\infty^1$ as a representation of $\O(4,2)_\R$, and viewed this way, the representation $\Pi_\infty^1$ is in fact a theta lift from $\SL_2$.
 This fact may appear somewhat familiar to connoisseurs of Kudla-Millson theory.
 Indeed, Kudla-Millson theory studies certain explicit closed forms that are Poincare dual to geodesic cycles coming from embedded $\O(3,2)$s in $\O(4,2)$, and shows that the corresponding automorphic representations of $\O(4,2)$ (which contribute to $H^{1,1}$) can be constructed as theta lifts of forms of weight $3$ on $\SL_2$.